phalverson/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 {% endhighlight %}

 {% info %}
-The Initial Load is supported with the `partitioned-sync2backup` cluster schema.
-If you would like to pre-load a clustered space using the Initial-Load without running backups you can use the `partitioned-sync2backup` and have ZERO as the amount of backups.
+Initial Load is supported with the `partitioned-sync2backup` cluster schema.
+If you would like to pre-load a clustered space using the Initial-Load without running backups, you can use the `partitioned-sync2backup` and specify ZERO as the amount of backups.
 {% endinfo %}

 # Controlling the Initial Load

-By default all the entries are loaded from the database into the space, but sometimes only a subset of the data is relevant for the space.
+By default all the entries are loaded from the database into the space, but sometimes only a subset of the data is relevant.
 This section explains how to control which data is loaded.

 ## Initial Load Entries